 B2B Data Providers: Look for comprehensive, dynamic coverage

 In addition to comprehensiveness, their data sources should be dynamic, not static.
 Static data remains the same after being sourced.
 But employment and account information changes too often to rely on data pulled from sources that aren’t actively updated.
 Static data just sits in a big database decaying by 2%-3% per month.
 Dynamic data, on the other hand, is constantly being updated as information changes.
 If your B2B data provider is relying on static data sources in 2020, then they’re not worth your money.

 How to assess a B2B Data Provider’s coverage

-The typical approach to assessing coverage is to request counts of the number of accounts or contact records a B2B data provider has access to in a specific region.
+The typical approach to assessing coverage is to request counts of the number of accounts or contact records a B2B data providers have access to in a specific region.
 But basic counts don’t give you any idea of how fresh or relevant those records are.
 B2B data providers can easily manipulate the presentation of those numbers to hide weaknesses in their data.
 It’s impossible to keep the entire database up to date and B2B data providers tend to only update the most popular segments of their database, like the C-level contacts at Fortune 2000 accounts.

 Plus, the larger the count, the harder it is to maintain the data.
 If a B2B data provider claims that they’ve collected and stored 100 million+ records in their database, then there’s no way to regularly, and effectively verify all of that data.
 Bigger isn’t always better, and in this case, it can be worse.

 So, what can you do to get an accurate assessment of a vendor’s data?
 Start with a clear idea of how you’ll use the data.
 With that knowledge in mind, run a test to get a number of fresh, relevant complete records that meet your target audience criteria.
 Determine if the B2B data provider’s contacts meet your specific needs based on the following criteria:

 - First, assess relevance.
 Are the contacts a precise match to your target audience criteria?
 Many B2B data providers lack precise filters like profile keywords, contact skills, tenure, etc.